BEhnert/16-Updated_Portfolio_2/README.md

     Brand statement along with Navbar to navigate to other pages in portfolio

 Projects
-    Consists of 3 projects with description, link to Github, and link to deployed application
+    Consists of 2 projects and 4 assignments with description, link to Github, and link to deployed application

+Github
+    Profile picture added, email confirmed, pins updated